zentrocdot/LazyImageUpscaler/README.md

         │    └── shedevil.jpg
         ├── outputs
         ├── super-resolution
+        │     ├── EDSR_x2.pb
+        │     ├── EDSR_x4.pb
+        │     ├── ESPCN_x2.pb
+        │     ├── ESPCN_x4.pb
+        │     ├── FSRCNN_x2.pb
+        │     ├── FSRCNN_x4.pb
+        │     ├── LapSRN_x2.pb
+        │     └── LapSRN_x4.pb
         ├── super-image
+        │    ├── carn
+        │         ├── pytorch_model_2x.pt
+        │         └── pytorch_model_4x.pt
+        │    ├── edsr
+        │         ├── pytorch_model_2x.pt
+        │         └── pytorch_model_4x.pt
+        │    └── pan
+        │         ├── pytorch_model_2x.pt
+        │         └── pytorch_model_4x.pt
+        ├── stabilityai
+        │    ├── stable-diffusion-x4-upscaler
-        ├── super-image
+        │    ├── sd-x2-latent-upscaler
+        │    └── stable-diffusion-v1-5
         └── extension_data
 ```

-<p align="justify">The folders super-resolution, super-image and stabilityai are by
+<p align="justify">The folders super-resolution, super-image and stabilityai
-default empty.
-There can be the pretrained models placed as well as the upscaler model.</p>
+are by default empty.
+There can be the pretrained models placed as well as the
+upscaler model.</p>

+<p align="justify">The directory tree shows how a tree looks, wenn some files
+are downloaded..</p>

 ## Spin-Off

 <p align="justify">The internal structure of the script is organised
 in such a way that the user interface can be expanded to include additional
 methods for upscaling.
-In principle, the basic structure can always be adopted.
+In principle, the basic structure can always be
-Essentially, fields for input parameters must be adapted and the upscaler
+adopted.
+Essentially, fields for input parameters must be adapted and the
-integrated as a function.</p>
+upscaler integrated as a function.</p>

 ## To-Do